-Groups will cite references from the research textbook and include at least three (3) additional scholarly peerreviewed journal articles that address your specific group intervention to support the overall purpose and clinical goal for group treatment.
+Groups will cite references from the research textbook and include at least three (3) additional scholarly peer-reviewed journal articles that address your specific group intervention to support the overall purpose and clinical goal for group treatment.

-Group Intervention Preparation Outline
+Group Therapy Intervention Preparation Outline

-The handout provides students with an outline to complete with you group partner in preparation for the Group Intervention Assignment.
-The assignment list components for the assignment that will need to be gathered in preparation for the assignment.
+The handout provides students with an outline to complete with their group partner in preparation for the Group Intervention Assignment.
+The assignment lists components that will need to be gathered in preparation for the assignment.
 Students will complete the outline for the mentor to review and share feedback.

-- 1. Identify a mission purpose and a population for your group, identify the type of group.
+- 1. Identify a mission, purpose, and population for your group, and identify the type of group with the overall purpose.
 (Tip: Consider selecting a population with one DSM-V TR diagnosis first) - 2.
-Discuss your style of group leadership and how you perceive your role in the group. - 3.
-Summarize the findings of at least three journal sources that address a) the therapeutic method you will be using (ie. CBT; solution focused therapy); b) evidenced based intervention activity/exercise; c) Address any potential concerns/ideas/issues for your type of group. - 4.
-Present an organizational framework of your group: how many sessions; what, specifically and in detail, will be covered during each meeting; what types of exercises, opened/ closed session; methods to promote inclusivity and social justice that will be used. - 5.
-Discuss what session you will presenting in your mock group therapy session and begin developing your script.
-Share the stage of group development and indicate what you might expect in terms of developmental issues during your selected group session.
-Provide suggestions for facilitating group development that may occur during the session. - 6.
-Address how you will attend to cultural societal factors.
-How will you ensure everyone is included and has access to what they need to understand the material discussing. - 7.
-Share a brief profile of potential characters for your group along with their goals.
+Discuss your group leadership style and how you perceive your role in the group. - 3.
+Identify and include findings in your presentation from at least three journal sources that address a) the therapeutic method you will be using (i.e. CBT; solution-focused therapy); b) evidenced-based intervention activity/exercise; c) Address any potential concerns/ideas/issues for your type of group. - 4.
+Present an organizational framework of your group: how many sessions; what, specifically and in detail, will be covered during each meeting; what types of exercises, opened/ closed session; methods to promote inclusivity and social justice will be used. - 5.
+Discuss the objective for your session and what you will be presenting in your mock group therapy session, from your script (Students can choose any session and start from any section from their script).
+Share the stage of group development and indicate what you might expect regarding developmental issues during your selected group session.
+Provide research and knowledge related to facilitating this type of group environment. - 6.
+Address how you will address issues related to creating an inclusive and accessible environment that supports diversity.
+Discuss the intention of going through your policy and procedures with clients and in the groups in an effort to promote a safe, collaborative therapeutic setting. - 7.
+Share a brief profile of potential characters for your group, along with their therapeutic goals.

-Mock Group Therapy Script
+Mock Group Therapy Intervention Script

 Before class, students will submit the script of their identified group therapy sessions.
-Students will be graded based on their level of completion, clarity, accuracy and detail.
+Students will be graded based on their level of completion, clarity, accuracy, and detail.
 The script will need to identify clearly the sections found in the Grading Rubrics Psychotherapeutic Group Intervention Presentation Assessment (see below).
 This assignment will be due on the day of the presentation.

-Group Presentation On the day of the presentation each group will provide a brief introduction of their group by PowerPoint to the class.
+Group Presentation On the day of the presentation, each group will briefly introduce their group by PowerPoint to the class.
 Each presentation will be approximately 5-8 minutes and will include the following:

-- 1. Description of the setting where the group would be held. - 3.
-What type of group?

-- 4. Share the specific population you are targeting. - 5..
-Share your goals/purpose for the group. - 6.
-Provide the format of the group- ie. an open or closed group and share your rationale and methods of promoting an inclusive and socially just setting. - 7.
-What stage of development is this group in currently? - 5.
+- 1. Description of the setting where the group would be held. - 2.
+What type of group? - 3.
+Share the specific population you are targeting. - 4.
+Share your goals/purpose for the group. - 5.
+Provide the format of the group you would like to create- ie. an open or closed group and share your rationale and methods of promoting an inclusive and socially just setting. - 6.
+What stage of development is this group in currently? - 7.
 Discuss the intervention you selected.
 Support your decision with what research discusses on its effectiveness for this population.
-(Provide APA reference) - 6.
+(Provide APA reference) - 8.
 Introduce your diverse group of clients and share their goals.

-Mock Group Therapy Session Demonstration
+Mock Group Therapy Intervention Session Demonstration